 Bruising – bruising following the surgery is normal and generally resolves within a few weeks of the surgery.
-Sometimes patient’s will get ‘black eyes’.
+Sometimes patient’s will get ‘black eyes’ which can last up to three weeks after surgery.
 Generally all bruising has completely resolved within 6 weeks of surgery.

 Infection – this is very rare following eyelid surgery.
-Mr Morritt generally gives all of his patient’s antibiotic ointment to reduce the chance of wound infection.
+Mr Morritt generally gives all of his patient’s antibiotic ointment to apply to the wound following surgery while the stitches are in in order to reduce the chance of wound infection.

 Wound opening – this is uncommon and if it happens generally will only affect a small area of the wound.
 The opening usually forms a scab that ultimately heals after a few weeks and does not usually affect the final cosmetic result.

 Dry eyes – this is relatively common in the first few weeks after surgery and is caused by swelling of the eyelids.
 As the swelling improves the eyes become less dry.
 Permanently dry eyes are rare and may require long term artificial tears.